melpadden/docs-redux/condor/addressable-entity.md

 };
 ```

-## The Address Merge in Condor
+## The Address Merge in Casper 2.0

-The "Address Merge" in the Condor upgrade of Casper is a foundational shift, impacting how accounts and smart contracts are identified and interacted with.
+The "Address Merge" in Casper 2.0 is a foundational shift, impacting how accounts and smart contracts are identified and interacted with.

 **Global State Transformation:**

-Post-Condor, all accounts and smart contract addresses residing within the global state will be automatically migrated to the `AddressableEntity` structure.
+In Casper 2.0, all accounts and smart contract addresses residing within the global state will be automatically migrated to the `AddressableEntity` structure.
 This means the network itself will recognize and handle these entities using the new format.

 **Smart Contract Compatibility Considerations:**